-"Issuance Certificate" shall have the meaning set forth in Section 9.13.
+"Initial Terms" shall have the meaning set forth in the introduction.

-"Issue Date" shall have the meaning set forth in Section 9.13.
+"Issue Date" shall have the meaning set forth in the introduction.

 "Joint Commission" means the Joint Commission or other national accrediting organization that has been approved by CMS as having standards and a survey process that meets or exceeds Medicare's requirements for accrediting healthcare organizations and related programs in the United States.